 3. Use mirroring in your body language

-Mirroring, in the realm of social skills, is a subtle yet powerful tool, explain Allan and Barbara Pease, trainers of Mindvalley’s Mastering Body Language: Truth, Love, Lies & Power Quest.
+Mirroring, in the realm of social skills, is a subtle yet powerful tool, explain Allan and Barbara Pease, the trainers of Mindvalley’s Mastering Body Language: Truth, Love, Lies & Power Quest.
 It involves gently reflecting on another person’s body language, gestures, or even tone, helping establish a sense of rapport and mutual understanding.

 Remember, though, the trick is in the subtlety.
 If you go all in and start copying their every move, you might end up looking like you’re locked in a perpetual game of charades.